AFLplusplus/Website/content/docs/env_variables.md

        make
 ```

-  - Most afl tools do not print any output if stdout/stderr are redirected.
+  - Most AFL tools do not print any output if stdout/stderr are redirected.
     If you want to get the output into a file then set the `AFL_DEBUG`
     environment variable.
     This is sadly necessary for various build processes which fail otherwise.